Explanation of Upswing

 2. Lack of motivation to play.
 Fear of losing back the profits.
 Wanting to “book a win”.

-Most players gravitate one way or the other, but ideally an upswing won’t affect our mindset at all.
+Most upswing poker players react differently, but ideally, an upswing shouldn’t affect our mindset at all.

 See Also